From our Feedback form

 What are the differences before 7 Blocks & after?

-I had just finished the Ultimate Beginners' Course when I embarked on the Seven Building Blocks so I was already starting to work more deliberately with camera settings.
+I had just finished the Masterclass in Photography' Course when I embarked on the Seven Building Blocks so I was already starting to work more deliberately with camera settings.
 Before that I had been on weekend courses and belonged to a camera club so I thought I knew what I was doing.
 Making time to think each element through has made a big difference, now there is less chance involved in getting better shots so long as I take the time and think it through.

 What is the course worth to you?